forseti-security/forseti-security/_docs/_latest/develop/dev-setup.md

 ### Running the python setup

-Use the following commands to navigate to your cloned repo and run the python setup:
+Use the following commands to navigate to your cloned repository and run the python setup:

   ```bash
   cd forseti-security